£60 per canoe

 Our most popular trip down a scenic and gentle stretch of the river that takes in gentle rapids, sweeping bends and spectacular scenery, before finishing on the gravel beach at our operating base at Tresseck campsite

 Enjoy a great journey down a scenic and gentle and stretch of the river.
 From Lucksall you will meander behind the village of Fownhope to the gentle rapid of Lee Brink.
 You now head out around a huge loop in the river taking you past the banked village of Ballingham and under Caplor Woods.

 From here you head towards Carey islands and the ruins of the former railway bridge.
 Your destination is just after Hoarwithy bridge on the right hand bank where a gravel beach and steps mark the end of your journey.
 Camping is also available here with our friends at Tresseck Campsite.

 Just 250 metres from the landing point is the New Harp Inn who serve great food and local ales.
-This trip is also popular for social or corporate outings where catering can be organised for you.
+This trip is also popular for social or work outings where catering can be organised for you.

 This trip takes approximately 3 hours to complete with morning and afternoon departures available 7 days a week from April 2022.

 Hoarwithy to Ross-on-Wye

 If you prefer a less taxing day paddle, or just want more time to chill out on the bank to skim stones or picnic, this is the trip for you.

 Launching at our base at Tresseck Campsite in the beautiful village of Hoarwithy, head downstream skirting past the village of Sellack, under its Victorian suspension bridge and on towards the pillars of the old railway bridge at Strangford.
 Before long How Caple, well known for its Court Gardens, will pass by as you head through the Inglestone Estate, respecting the fabled salmon pools and the fisherman who travel from far and wide in search of an elusive catch.